lake-wg/edhoc/draft-ietf-lake-edhoc.md

 6. Identifier used as the identity of the endpoint; see {{identities}}.
 7. If message_4 shall be sent/expected, and if not, how to ensure a protected application message is sent from the Responder to the Initiator; see {{m4}}.

-The applicability template may also contain information about supported cipher suites.
+The application profile may also contain information about supported cipher suites.
 The procedure for selecting and verifying a cipher suite is still performed as described in {{asym-msg1-form}} and {{wrong-selected}}, but it may become simplified by this knowledge.

-An example of an applicability template is shown in {{appl-temp}}.
+An example of an application profile is shown in {{appl-temp}}.

-For some parameters, like METHOD, ID_CRED_x, type of EAD, the receiver is able to verify compliance with applicability template, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.
+For some parameters, like METHOD, ID_CRED_x, type of EAD, the receiver is able to verify compliance with the application profile, and if it needs to fail because of incompliance, to infer the reason why the protocol failed.

-For other parameters, like CRED_x in the case that it is not transported, it may not be possible to verify that incompliance with applicability template was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong credential.
+For other parameters, like the profile of CRED_x in the case that it is not transported, it may not be possible to verify that incompliance with the application profile was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong credential.
 For example, in case the Initiator uses public key certificate by reference (i.e., not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.

 Note that it is not necessary for the endpoints to specify a single transport for the EDHOC messages.
 For example, a mix of CoAP and HTTP may be used along the path, and this may still allow correlation between messages.

-The applicability template may be dependent on the identity of the other endpoint, or other information carried in an EDHOC message, but it then applies only to the later phases of the protocol when such information is known.
+The application profile may be dependent on the identity of the other endpoint, or other information carried in an EDHOC message, but it then applies only to the later phases of the protocol when such information is known.
 (The Initiator does not know the identity of the Responder before having verified message_2, and the Responder does not know the identity of the Initiator before having verified message_3.)

-Other conditions may be part of the applicability template, such as target application or use (if there is more than one application/use) to the extent that EDHOC can distinguish between them.
-In case multiple applicability templates are used, the receiver needs to be able to determine which is applicable for a given session, for example based on URI or external authorization data type.
+Other conditions may be part of the application profile, such as target application or use (if there is more than one application/use) to the extent that EDHOC can distinguish between them.
+In case multiple application profiles are used, the receiver needs to be able to determine which is applicable for a given session, for example based on URI or external authorization data type.